-It's been a while since To and Wai's last collaboration, but apparently the time apart did them a whole lot of good.
-Mad Detective [Sun Taam] is another shining star on To's ever-growing list of first class titles.
-Stylishly executed, cleverly scripted and dare I say quite original.
+It's been a while since To and Wai's last collaboration, but apparently the time apart did them a lot of good.
+Mad Detective [Sun Taam] is another shining star on To's ever-growing list of first-class titles.
+Stylishly executed, cleverly scripted, and dare I say quite original.
 HK genre cinema doesn't get any better than this.

 Ching Wan Lau, a To regular, is taking on one of the best roles of his career.
 Lau plays Bun, a detective who's equally brilliant as he is insane.
-While his methods of investigation are irregular, his behavior is condoned as he's able to solve case upon case.
+While his methods of investigation are irregular, his behavior is condoned as he can solve case after case.
 The key to Bun's success is his ability to see behind people's masks.
-He sees every aspects of a single person as a separate individual.
-All goes well until Bun's retirement, when his genius is quickly degraded to simple madness.
+He sees every aspect of a single person as a separate individual.
+All goes well until Bun's retirement when his genius is quickly degraded to simple madness.

-It would've been quite easy to push the film into one direction, but To manages to keep a healthy balance.
-One moment Bun's actions can be rather amusing, a couple of minutes later there's a definite sadness to his character.
-And even though it's actually a dark and personal tale of a sick individual, the film is also able to keep its soft and creative edge, never choosing sides between being a character portrait or purely story-driven film making.
+It would've been quite easy to push the film in one direction, but To manages to keep a healthy balance.
+One moment Bun's actions can be rather amusing, while a couple of minutes later there's a definite sadness to his character.
+And even though it's a dark and personal tale of a sick individual, the film is also able to keep its soft and creative edge, never choosing between being a character portrait or a purely story-driven narrative.

 Mad Detective is a film where everything works out.
-Excellent cast, creative and original perspective, a solid storyline, stylishly visualized and magnificently scored.
-The film has no weak points, unless you prefer film making to stay in more familiar territory. if so, I suggest you wait for one of the big Hollywood directors to turn it into a lifeless, soulless and old-fashioned crime/drama.
+Excellent cast, creative and original perspective, a solid storyline, stylishly visualized, and magnificently scored.
+The film has no weaknesses unless you prefer filmmaking to stay in more familiar territory. if so, I suggest you wait for one of the big Hollywood directors to turn it into a lifeless, soulless, and old-fashioned crime/drama.
 If that doesn't sound too appealing, be sure to check out To's Mad Detective.
 If anything, it's one of the best recent examples there's still plenty of life and creativity left in sculpting stories.

-Together with Sparrow, To proves himself to be one of the most interesting directors in cinema today.
-His genre films are strong, original and seamlessly executed and seem to lack any weak points.
-Mad Detective is a definite recommend.
+In combination with Sparrow, Johnnie To proves himself to be one of the most interesting directors in cinema today.
+His genre work is strong, comes with a very personal signature, it's seamlessly executed, and seems to lack any obvious weak points.
+Mad Detective is a definite recommendation.